gauravbdev/api_generator/README.md

 ```

 ### notes
+- support for custom select queriers(complex or simple) will be added

-- support for tables with composite keys as primary key will be added soon
+- support for tables with composite keys as primary key will be added

 - currently table names or column names with spaces in your db are not supported by this tool, it will potentially break the code